AdobeDocs/experience-manager-65.en/help/sites-authoring/projects.md

 * [Launches](#launches)
 * [Tasks](#tasks)

-Click on the drop-down menu in the top-right of any tile to manage the tile's attributes including adding more data to the tile.
+Click on the drop-down menu in the top-right of any tile to add more data to the tile.

 Click on the ellipses button at the bottom-right of any tile to open the tile's data in its associated console.